Success-co-saas/mcp-success-co/README.md

 **Example Queries:**

-- "Give me the last 12 weeks of Scorecard metrics for my team and flag any KPI below target"
+- "Give me the last 12 weeks of Scorecard measurables for my team and flag any KPI below target"
 - "Which KPIs are below target?"
 - "Show me KPI trends over the last quarter"
-- "What's the performance of our Scorecard metrics?"
+- "What's the performance of our Scorecard measurables?"

 **Parameters:**